Roasted Vegetable Couscous Salad with Harissa-style Dressing

 This salad is one of the best vegetarian dishes I've ever served.

 The combination of goats' cheese and roasted vegetables on a cool bed of couscous mixed with salad leaves and a spicy dressing is positively five-star.

 This recipe is from Delia's Summer Collection.
 Serves 4 as a main course or 8 as a starter

 First prepare the roasted vegetables: prepare the aubergine and courgettes ahead of time by cutting them into 1 inch (2.5 cm) dice, leaving the skins on.

 Then toss the dice in a level dessertspoon of salt and pack them into a colander with a plate on top and a heavy weight on top of the plate.
 Leave them on one side for an hour so that some of the bitter juices drain out.
 After that, squeeze out any juices left, and dry the dice thoroughly in a clean cloth.

 Preheat the oven to gas mark 9, 475°F (240°C).

 Now arrange the aubergine, courgettes, tomatoes, pepper, fennel and onion in the roasting tin, sprinkle with the crushed garlic, basil and olive oil, toss everything around in the oil to get a good coating and season with salt and pepper.
+You can watch how to prepare peppers and garlic in our Cookery School Videos on this page.
 Place the tin on the highest shelf of the oven for 30-40 minutes or until the vegetables are toasted brown at the edges.
 When the vegetables are done, remove them from the oven and stir in the chopped olives and the capers then remove them to a plate to cool.

 You will also need a large, shallow roasting tin.